 This quotation is taken form The Humble Bee by Sladen (more info on the books pages), the most charming book I have ever read about bumblebees.

 "The nest consists chiefly of workers, whose function in life is not to give birth but to labour for the establishment, bringing home and depositing in cells load after load of sweets (nectar and pollen), their only relaxation from this arduous toil being domestic work, such as tending the young, building the comb, and keeping the nest clean and tidy."

-On the right is a bumblebee nest in loft insulation.
+Below is a bumblebee nest in loft insulation.
 This is a very common place to find a bumblebee nest, and it poses no danger to your house.
 All you need to do is leave it alone and when the nest comes to a natural end there will be just a few dead bees and a little wax left over.
 If you leave it still longer even this will be cleared away for you by the scavenging invertebrates.